drankush/QueryPop/README.md

 # QueryPop 🎉

-QueryPop is a Python application called with a hotkey, that sends selected text (optional) from the clipboard to a Large Language Model (LLM) along with selected customizable inputs (selected from a pop-up) for processing and displays the response in a user-friendly pop-up window.
+QueryPop is a Python application called with a hotkey, that sends selected text (or last from clipboard) to a Large Language Model (LLM) along with selected customizable inputs (selected from a pop-up) for processing and displays the response in a user-friendly pop-up window.
 Users can choose webversions of major LLM providers or use API key.
 This application is designed for macOS and Windows and provides functionality to handle text queries, display results, and save responses (when using API key).
 This avoids need to getting distracted from what your are reading.
 Read comprehensive [use cases](https://github.com/drankush/QueryPop/#-use-cases).

 ## ✨ Features

 - **Clipboard Integration**: Automatically copies selected text and processes it from the clipboard.
 - **LLM Integration**: Sends text to a chosen Large Language Model by a provider (e.g., OpenAI) for processing.
 Accepts all OpenAI compatible API.
+- **Web-LLM Services**: Supports most web-based LLM services, just sign-in into your account on Chrome browser.
 - **Pop-Up Display**: Shows responses or errors in a graphical pop-up window.
 - **Markdown to HTML**: Converts markdown responses to HTML for enhanced readability.
 - **Response Saving**: Saves responses to a specified directory with timestamps.